infinum/qa-handbook/Automation/Mobile/Troubleshooting Appium.md

 Another reason could be that the app opens a webview, or other screen outside the app, which stays open even after the test is done.
 When the following test starts, the execution could end with the `SplashActivity` error.

-To fix the issue, rearrange the steps in your test and / or add a step that navigates back to the app or closes the screen before the test is done.
+To fix the issue, rearrange the steps in your test and/or add a step that navigates back to the app or closes the screen before the test is done.

 For example, step to navigate back to the app: